stanfordnlp/dspy/docs/docs/building-blocks/1-language_models.md

 ### Defining Custom Adapters

 !!! warning
-    Adapters are low level feature that change the way input and output is handled by DSPy, it's not recommended to build and use custom Adapters unless you are sure of what you are doing.
+    Adapters are low-level features that change the way input and output is handled by DSPy, it's not recommended to build and use custom Adapters unless you are sure of what you are doing.

 Adapters are a powerful feature in DSPy, allowing you to define custom behavior for your Signatures.

 For example, you could define an Adapter that automatically converts the input to uppercase before passing it to the LM.
 This is a simple example, but it shows how you can create custom Adapters that modify the inputs or outputs of your LMs.

-You'll need to inherit the base `Adapter` class and implement two method to create a usable custom Adapter:
+You'll need to inherit the base `Adapter` class and implement two methods to create a usable custom Adapter:

 * `format`: This method is responsible for formatting the input for the LM.
 This method takes `signature`, `demos` and `inputs` as input parameters.
 Demos are in-context examples set manually or through example.
-The output of this function can be a string prompt supported by completions function, list of message dictionary or any format that the LM you are using supports.
+The output of this function can be a string prompt supported by completions function, a list of message dictionaries or any format that the LM you are using supports.

 * `parse`: This method is responsible for parsing the output of the LM.
 This method takes `signature`, `completions` and `_parse_values` as input parameters.